wp-plugins/calculated-fields-form/README.txt

 A: Insert a summary control and select the fields to be displayed on summary.

+= Q: How assign multiple class names to a field? =

+A: The class names are assigned to the fields through the attribute: "Add Css Layout Keywords".
+If you need assign multiple class names to a field, you only should enter the class names separated by space characters.
+For example: myclass1 myclass2

 == Other Notes ==

 This section contains mainly notes about the form builder features that are too long to explain in the main description page.